freeletics/khonshu/docs/navigation/results.md

 `HostNavigator.registerForNavigationResult<Route, Result>()`.

-The `DestinationNavigator2` overload uses the current stack entry, so it doesn't require the route type of the current screen.
+The `DestinationNavigator2` overload uses the current stack entry, so it doesn't require the route type of the current screen. `DestinationNavigator2` is generated for codegen destinations and can be injected alongside an existing `DestinationNavigator`.
 The `HostNavigator` overload is kept for existing code; `Route` in this case should be the `NavRoute` class for the current screen. `Result` is the type of the expected result which can be any `Serializable` class.
 The register method will return a `NavigationResultRequest`, which has a `results: Flow<Result>` property to collect the results.

 The navigation to the screen from which the result should be returned is a regular call to `navigateTo`.
 However the `NavRoute` class for that target destination should have